New Zealand flatworm

 - How did it get here?
 It is believed that this species arrived in Ireland by contamination of plant potting soil from New Zealand.

-- Where is it found in Ireland?
+- Is it found in Ireland or Northern Ireland?
 The New Zealand Flatworm was introduced to Northern Ireland in the early 60’s.
 It is currently known from all 6 counties in Northern Ireland where it is generally concentrated around built up urban areas such as Belfast.
 The species is present in the Republic of Ireland but may be under recorded.
+More information can be found at NBDC and NBN Atlas NI.

 • Inspect incoming consignments of plants